 By Tamisha Anthony

 Hello Little New-Yorkers!
-Follow along with this post to create your very own subway car at home, and don’t forget to join us live every Tuesday and Friday at 3:30 pm ET when we sing a special Little New-Yorkers hello song, do silly stretches and exercises, and read a storybook — all from the comfort of your home!
+Follow along with this post to create your very own dove paper airplane at home, and don’t forget to join us live every Tuesday and Friday at 3:30 pm ET when we sing a special Little New-Yorkers hello song, do silly stretches and exercises, and read a storybook — all from the comfort of your home!

 This week we are inspired by Shane W. Evans’ book We March as we celebrate Martin Luther King Jr.’s birthday and his legacy.
 We not only want to remember Dr. King as a spokesperson and leader for the civil rights movement, but for the beautiful, inclusive beliefs and compassionate words he shared.
 In this new year, let’s share hope, love, and kindness as Dr. King would have.